 Two important data sets that real estate investors analyze before investing in rental property are the historic change in home prices and the affordability of housing.
 Pricing data is used to help forecast the potential appreciation of a home, while affordability is used to gauge the current and future potential demand for rental property.

-Each quarter the Federal Housing Administration publishes an updated house price index report.
-The most recent FHA 2019 Q3 House Price Index for Augusta (including purchase and refinance mortgages) shows that:
+Each month Freddie Mac publishes an updated house price index report.
+The most recent Home Price Index (FMHPI) from Freddie for the Augusta-Richmond County MSA shows that:

 Kiplinger recently published a report showing the affordability of housing in the top 100 metro areas of the U.S. The firm’s affordability index is on a scale of 1 to 10, with 1 being the most affordable place to buy a home and 10 being the least affordable.